 Reception, Year 1, Year 3, Year 4 and Year 6.
 Unfortunately, we are at capacity in Year 2 & Year 5.

 If you would like your child to attend our school, please apply via Derbyshire County Council.
+Click on the link to find about more about DCC's admission arrangement and to apply.
 (Click on the direct link).

 If you would like to ask any questions about our school or would like to visit prior to applying for a place please don't hesitate to contact us.